codecentric/single-page-application-server/README.md

 * `latest-nginx-mainline-alpine` (alias for `1-nginx-mainline-alpine`)
 * `1-nginx-mainline-alpine`

-There will also be tags for specific versions.
+Additional tags for specific Nginx versions are also available.

 ## Examples